windy-civi/windy-civi/scraper_next/brainstorm.md

 - ⏪ **Bonus: Reveal Power Dynamics**
   Replay legislative logs to uncover hidden patterns—who votes when, with whom, and under whose influence.

-- 📱 **Smarter P2P Windy Civi Client (+ others can make competitor clients)**
+- 📱 **Smarter P2P WindyCivi Client (And Competitors)**
-  By being P2P, it's easier for us to implement things like decentralized notifications.
-  Also, anyone else can make client apps too, so the dataset could outlive our app.

-- 🛜 **Works For Free With RSS Feeds**
-  By being feed based, we can also import any RSS feeds with easy into our pipelines, allowing us to get things like Executive Order RSS feeds and Judicial decision feeds easily.
+  P2P enables decentralized features like notifications—and others can build their own apps using the same data.

+- 🛜 **RSS Feeds Just Work**
+  Feed-based design lets us easily pull in existing sources like Executive Orders or court decisions via RSS, and allows organizations to pull news website feeds.

 ## Why Open Civic Data as the Base Schema?